ahenden13/ai-info-website/README.md

 # ai-info-website

+Web Dev Principles: html tables, lists, links, flexbox

-Basic informational website created to learn more about the topic of Artificial Intelligence and practice CSS and HTML principles.
+//Basic informational website created to learn more about the topic of Artificial Intelligence and practice CSS and HTML principles.